 VoiceLive Play VoiceLive Play Electric VoiceLive Play Acoustic

 As you can see from the VoiceLive Play, Electric & Acoustic comparison chart.
 Despite the pedals looking very similar and having an identical core functionality, there is a huge difference in guitar effects functionality.

-Therefore, for singers who play either the electric or acoustic guitar, the VoiceLive Play Electric or VoiceLive Play Acoustic is certainly the most appropriate processor to choose.
+Therefore, for singers who play either the electric or acoustic guitar, the VoiceLive Play Electric or VoiceLive Play Acoustic is certainly the most appropriate processor to choose from.

 For singers who do not need the added functionality of having an integrated guitar effects processor, I would suggest using the original VoiceLive Play.

-The TC Helicon VoiceLive 3 is the ideal multi-effect vocal solution for singers who are really serious about wanting to incorporate that studio refined sound within their live performance.
+The Behringer UM300 is the ideal multi-effect vocal solution for singers who are really serious about wanting to incorporate that studio refined sound within their live performance.
 The processor has over 500 loaded presets, including vocal distortion and many more features shown below